Robert Clive: Attempts at administrative reform

-Retirement and death
+Retirement

 Clive left India for the last time in February 1767.
 In 1768, he lived at the Chateau de Larzac in Pézenas, Hérault, Languedoc-Roussillon in southern France.
-Local tradition is that he introduced local bakers to a sweet pastry, le petit pâté de Pézenas, and that he (more obviously, his chef) had brought the recipe from India as a refined version of the savoury keema naan.
+Local tradition is that he introduced local bakers to a sweet pastry, Petit pâté de Pézenas, and that he (or his chef) had brought the recipe from India as a refined version of the savoury keema naan.
 Pézenas is known for such delicacies.

 Later in 1768, Clive was elected a Fellow of the Royal Society and served as treasurer of the Royal Salop Infirmary in Shrewsbury.

-In 1769, he acquired the house and gardens of Claremont near Esher and commissioned Capability Brown to remodel the garden and house.
+In 1769, he acquired the house and gardens of Claremont near Esher in Surrey, and commissioned Capability Brown to remodel the garden and house.

+A great famine killed about a third of the population of Bengal between 1769 and 1773.
+It was argued at the time, notably by Adam Smith, that East India Company officials caused the famine due to bad management, particularly their abuse of trade monopoly and land tax for personal gain.
+These revelations and subsequent debates in Parliament reduced Clive's political popularity.

-In 1772 Parliament opened an inquiry into the company's practices in India.
+In 1772 Parliament opened an inquiry into the East India Company's practices in India.
 Clive's political opponents turned these hearings into attacks on Clive.
-Questioned about some of the large sums of money he had received while in India, Clive pointed out that they were not contrary to accepted company practice, and defended his behaviour by stating "I stand astonished at my own moderation" given opportunities for greater gain.
-The hearings highlighted the need for reform of the company; a vote to censure Clive for his actions failed.
-Later in 1772, Clive was invested Knight of the Bath (eight years after he has been made knight bachelor), and was appointed Lord Lieutenant of Shropshire.
+Questioned about some of the large sums of money he had received while in India, Clive pointed out that they were not contrary to accepted Company practice, and defended his behaviour by stating that he had foregone opportunities for greater gain, concluding memorably: "I stand astonished at my own moderation.”
+The hearings highlighted the need for reform of the Company; but a vote to censure Clive for his actions failed.
+Later in 1772, Clive was invested Knight of the Bath (eight years after he had been made knight bachelor), and was appointed Lord Lieutenant of Shropshire.

-A great famine between 1769 and 1773 reduced the population of Bengal by a third.
-It was argued that the activities and aggrandisement of company officials caused the famine, particularly abuse of trade monopoly and land tax used for the personal benefit of company officials.
-These revelations and subsequent debates in Parliament reduced Clive's political popularity.

 Clive continued to be involved in Parliamentary discussions on company reforms.
-In 1773, General John Burgoyne, one of Clive's most vocal critics, pressed the case that some of Clive's gains were made at the expense of the company and of the government.
-Clive again made a spirited defence of his actions, and closed his testimony by stating "Take my fortune, but save my honour."
+In 1773, General John Burgoyne, one of Clive's most vocal critics, pressed the case that some of Clive's gains were made at the expense of the Company and of the government.
+Clive again made a spirited defence of his actions, and closed his testimony by stating: "Take my fortune, but save my honour."
 The vote that followed exonerated Clive, who was commended for the "great and meritorious service" he rendered to the country.
-Immediately thereafter Parliament began debating the Regulating Act of 1773, which significantly reformed the East India Company's practices.
+Immediately thereafter Parliament began debating the Regulating Act, which significantly reformed the East India Company's practices.